-Let’s continue with the security administrator example.
-So, you get your $65,000 salary offer and you’re a little bit disappointed – you learned that the average salary is $80,000 after all!
+Let’s continue with the cybersecurity analyst example.
+So, you get your $75,000 salary offer and you’re a little bit disappointed – you learned that the average salary is $99,730 after all!
 You could use the following arguments to negotiate that number up a bit.

 - Location: Do you live in a city like New York, Los Angeles or Washington D.C. where cost of living is high?
 You may have an argument for why you are deserving of a salary closer to the average of $102,600.

 - Years of industry experience: Are you still early in your IT career, or are you a seasoned veteran?
 Consider your years of experience when receiving a new salary offer.

-- Education level: While higher education is not necessary to be successful in an IT career, it can allow you to command a higher salary.
+- Level of experience: While higher education is not necessary to be successful in an IT career, it can allow you to command a higher salary.

 - Skills: Does your previous experience showcase all the skills needed to succeed in your new role?
 If your skills go above and beyond the job description, then you could be deserving of a higher salary.

 - Certifications: The 2020 IT Skills and Salary Report finds that in North America, the average salary difference between certified and non-certified IT staff is $15,913, or 22%.
 If you want a higher salary but your certifications are lacking, consider adding a few more certs to your resume.
 Learn which IT certifications will make you the most money.

 Weighing the Complete Offer

-Remember that the salary is just part of the full perks and benefits package offered by most companies.
-There may be a number of ways, including the following, to increase that financial bottom line that should play into your decision as to whether or not the offer is right for you:
+Remember that salary is just part of the full perks and benefits package offered by most companies.
+There may be a number of ways, including the following, to increase the bottom line that should play into your decision as to whether or not the offer is right for you:

 - Retirement contributions, such as 401(k) match